apache/www-site/content/licenses/cla-faq.md

 **Android users** need a third-party tool to fill and attach a signature.
 First, install a PDF tool such as **Adobe Acrobat**.
 These instructions may differ somewhat if you are not using Adobe Acrobat.

-1. Use your web browser to navigate to the [.pdf form](/licenses/contributor-agreements.html) and download the form to a local file.
+1. Use your web browser to navigate to the [.PDF form](/licenses/contributor-agreements.html) and download it to a local file.
 Open the file in the PDF tool.
-3. Fill the form fields using the keyboard.
+2. Fill the form fields using the keyboard.
 For the signature, use the **Edit** function and choose **Fill & Sign** to attach a signature.
-4. Save the completed form.
+3. Save the completed form.
-5. Share the file via **Share a copy** to the email client and send the message with the attached form to [secretary@apache.org](mailto:secretary@apache.org).
+4. Share the file via **Share a copy** to the email client and send the message with the attached form to [secretary@apache.org](mailto:secretary@apache.org).
-6. Keep the completed form for your records.
+5. Keep the completed form for your records.

 ***Apple Preview***
-1. Fill the form fields using the keyboard.
+- Fill the form fields using the keyboard.
 For the signature, use the **Tools-Annotate-Signature** function to attach a signature.

 ***Google Chrome***
-1. Open the pdf form and click on the "Draw" button.
+- Open the PDF form and click on the "Draw" button.
 Use your mouse or keypad to draw your signature in the "Please sign:" area.

 ***Microsoft Edge***
-1. Open the pdf form and click on the "Draw" button.
+- Open the PDF form and click on the "Draw" button.
 Use your mouse or keypad to draw your signature in the "Please sign:" area.

 ***Firefox***
-1. Open the pdf form and click on the "Add signature" button, click "+ Add new signature" and either "Draw" your signature using mouse or keypad or select an "Image" file.
+- Open the PDF form and click on the "Add signature" button, click "+ Add new signature" and either "Draw" your signature using mouse or keypad or select an "Image" file.

 ### How do I upload my public key?  {#upload-key}